When you give a planned gift to The Moebius Syndrome Foundation, you’ll become a member of the Moebius Syndrome Foundation Legacy Society.

 Thank you to these donors who are ensuring that the work of the Moebius Syndrome Foundation continues today and always.

-In the early 1990s, there were few resources available for new parents of children with Moebius syndrome.
-When Vicky and Lori Thompson discovered that they lived 20 miles apart, The Moebius Syndrome Foundation was born!
+In 1990 there were no resources available for parents of children with Moebius syndrome.
+When Vicki and Lori Thomas discovered that they lived 4 miles apart in Los Angeles, the Moebius Syndrome Foundation was born.

-Vicky is most passionate about support for new parents.
-She has included MSF in her estate planning to ensure new parents will have a place for information and support!
+Vicki is most passionate about support for new parents and research into the cause of Moebius syndrome.
+She has included the MSF in her estate planning to ensure all parents will have access to information and support.

 One day in the mail I received an article from a local newspaper in a Los Angeles suburb that my aunt sent me; it was an article about a new support group a few miles away from her, surprisingly for people with Moebius syndrome.
 This was in the early 1990s before the Moebius Syndrome Foundation was formed.
 We connected with the small group of parents, children, and adults, and joined them at get-togethers in the Los Angeles area and have been involved in the Foundation since then.